stsurya/Docker/Day-6/Volumes.md

 docker volume create <volume_name>
 ```

+This command creates the volume on the Docker host, not inside the container.

+`/var/lib/docker/volumes/mydata/_data`

+`docker inspect <volume_name>`
 Once a volume is created, you can mount it to a container using the -v or --mount option when running a docker run command.

 For example: